First World Nomad Games – History Sets Foot in Cholpon Ata

 The opening ceremony of the First World Nomad Games

-But how is it possible that they began and no one knew it in the press office?
+But how is it possible that they began, and no one knew it in the press office?
 And then, shall not the games begin after the inauguration ceremony?
-Here seems like they wake up in the morning and decide what to do.
+Here, it seems like they wake up in the morning and decide what to do.
 Kafka again.

-There is some group choreography, playback singing, and horses in flames with guys on their backs, also in flames.
-The procedure takes about an hour and a half plus another hour and a half of waiting.
+There is some group choreography, playback singing, and horses on fire with guys on their backs, also on fire.
+The procedure takes about an hour and a half, plus another hour and a half of waiting.

-There are also countries that we would never have expected such as France, Germany, Sweden, USA, and Austria, whose delegation is composed of only one member.
-Probably they will participate in the tournament of Toguz Korgool (a board game of the Mancala family).
+There are also countries we would never have expected, such as France, Germany, Sweden, the USA, and Austria, whose delegations are composed of only one member.
+They will probably participate in the Toguz Korgool tournament (a Mancala-style board game).

-The Turkish team is indeed the biggest after Kyrgyzstan, everybody in the audience has a small Turkish flag, got for free at the entrance, another smart political move.
+The Turkish team is indeed the biggest after Kyrgyzstan; everybody in the audience has a small Turkish flag, which they got for free at the entrance, another smart political move.

 Kok Boru – polo with a dead goat